silinternational/tfc-ops/README.md

 # Terraform Enterprise Migration Tool
-This application is used to migrate Terraform Enterprise (TFE) Legacy environments to new Terraform Enterprise workspaces.
+This application was initially used to migrate Terraform Enterprise (TFE) Legacy environments to new Terraform Enterprise workspaces.
+However, that is not needed anymore.
+Instead, this application can be helpful in making copies/clones of a workspace and bringing its variables over to the new one.
-HashiCorp rebuilt the Terraform Enterprise experience and is ending support for the legacy version on March 30, 2018.
-We as an organization have a LOT of Terraform environments ~75 at this time, so moving our environments from the legacy version to the new version manually wasn't a reasonable task.
-Thankfully both legacy and new services have APIs which were able to provide the majority of information needed to automate the migration.

-The migration process is a 3-4 step process using this application, but it is much faster than manually copying everything over using the Terraform Enterprise web interface.
+The original migration process is a 3-4 step process using this application, but it was much faster than manually copying everything over using the Terraform Enterprise web interface.

 ## Disclaimer
 While we were able to use this application and process to migrate ~75 environments successfully, we obviously cannot